Improvements outside Christ the King Primary School

 Share Improvements outside Christ the King Primary School on Facebook Share Improvements outside Christ the King Primary School on Twitter Share Improvements outside Christ the King Primary School on Linkedin Email Improvements outside Christ the King Primary School link

-Proposed improvements to Tollington Park
+How we plan to transform Tollington Park

 • widen the pavement outside the school, moving traffic and emissions further from the gate

-• introduce new greening including planting and trees
+• introduce new greening including planting and trees to improve air quality and create a more pleasant environment

 • install new seating outside the school gates

-• raise the existing signalised pedestrian crossing to footpath level to slow traffic
+• raise the existing signalised pedestrian crossing to footpath level to slow traffic down and make it easier for people walking to use

 • provide new cycle parking for local people and the school community

-• introduce colourful artwork on the road outside the school
+• introduce colourful artwork on the road outside the school to make drivers aware of the school and encourage them to slow their speeds

-• relocate the cycle hangar from Tollington park to Turle Road
+• relocate the cycle hangar from Tollington Park to Turle Road

 Figure 1: Examples of improvements.

-• Write to: Environment, 1 Cottage Road, London, N7 8TP
+• Post: Environment, 1 Cottage Road, London, N7 8TP

 About Islington’s School Streets